 Luca and Aisling took over a vacant building on the corner of Fumbally lane in 2012 after years of working together in festivals and travelling the world to bring back ideas.
 Dinners with friends and visits to small farms and producers in various different countries is where it all began.
-Together with many different iterations of the Fumbally family we have been feeding the neighbourhood of Dublin 8 since the café first opened its doors with music gigs, exhibitions, markets and one-off events alongside.
+The Fumbally family has been made up of many different iterations of chefs, artists and all round passionate people over the years and together we have been feeding the neighbourhood of Dublin 8 since the café first opened its doors – music gigs, exhibitions, markets, workshops and collaborations in tow.

 In 2020 as the world flipped, so did we

 We had to reinvent ourselves, like everyone else.
 So we switched over to The Fumbally Shop which kept us going through the pandemic selling fresh produce and dishes from a take-away kitchen.
 The shop is now here to stay and the new Fumbally is both a café and somewhere you can do your weekly shopping.
 Thanks to the expansion of our wine shelves our dinners have also gotten a little bit more interesting and our love and support of natural wines will play a central role in any future evening endeavours.

 A bit about our ethos